MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

                             \[CoverImageItemId \<String\>\]: Unique identifier of the \[driveItem\]\[\] that is the cover of the album.
                           \[ChildCount \<Int32?\>\]: Number of children contained immediately within this container.
                         \[CTag \<String\>\]: An eTag for the content of the item.
-This eTag is not changed if only the metadata is changed.
+This eTag isn't changed if only the metadata is changed.
-Note This property is not returned if the item is a folder.
+Note This property isn't returned if the item is a folder.
 Read-only.
                         \[Children \<IMicrosoftGraphDriveItem\[\]\>\]: Collection containing Item objects for the immediate children of Item.
 Only items representing folders have children.